Day 20 of lockdown in southern España.

-Like the rest of the world – we’re finding our new “normal”.
+Like the rest of the world – we’re finding our new “normal” through the lockdown.
 The daily challenge is preventing every day from becoming Groundhog Day.

 I have put many of my previous recommendations to work in trying to quell monotony.
 However, I haven’t had much free time.
 Sounds crazy, right?
 But I’ve been busy making sure that my household ship doesn’t run ashore.
 My kitchen has never had such a workout.
 All five of us seem to be exceptionally hungry through quarantine and I worry that my dishwasher might actually blow up.